Introduction to Nutanix

 Figuring out the best backup and recovery solution for your company can be a daunting task, even if you limit your search to a specific infrastructure type such as Nutanix.

-Some users that focus exclusively on Nutanix infrastructure may find solutions such as HYCU better than everything else on the list, while larger, more diversified companies with bigger budgets may be looking for a well-known name in the field that has a wealth of different options and features, such as Bacula Enterprise.
+Some users that focus exclusively on Nutanix infrastructure may find solutions such as HYCU better than everything else on the list, while larger, more diversified companies with bigger budgets may be looking for a well-known name in the field that has a wealth of different options and features, such as Bacula Enterprise with its higher levels of security.
 This is increasingly happening because, as many organizations undergo digital transformation projects it is often important for them to be able to back up all of their IT Estate: data, applications, hypervisors, cloud and edge locations, etc. all from one single platform, thus benefiting from “single pane of glass” operation.

 The biggest universal advice that could be provided here is to clearly identify your organization’s needs and priorities: if you know what feature set you need for the company to protect itself properly – searching for the best Nutanix backup solution for your company becomes that much easier.